Theodeus/tuna/README.md

                  });
 </pre>

 A convolver with high- and lowcut.
-You can find a lot of impulse resonses <a href="http://chromium.googlecode.com/svn/trunk/samples/audio/impulse-responses/">here</a>
+You can find a lot of impulse resonses <a href="http://chromium.googlecode.com/svn/trunk/samples/audio/impulse-responses/">here</a>, or by searching for "free impulse response files".
 <pre>
 var convolver = new tuna.Convolver({
                     highCut: 22050,                         //20 to 22050